Aller au contenu

 How much does a trip to French Polynesia cost?

-Expect between 3,000 and 6,000 euros per person for a 2-week stay, including flights from Paris.
-The budget varies by season, accommodation level, and number of islands visited.
-Marco Vasco offers packages starting at 3,200 euros with flights, accommodations, and inter-island transfers included.
+Plan on 3,000 to 6,000 euros per person for a 2-week trip including flights from Paris.
+Season, room category and the number of islands you visit all push the budget up or down.
+Marco Vasco starts its packages at 3,200 euros, with flights, hotels and inter-island transfers bundled in.

 When is the best time to visit French Polynesia?